Stop AAPI Hate: History

 Stop AAPI Hate was founded by a consortium of three groups: AAPI Equity Alliance (formerly A3PCON, the Asian Pacific Policy and Planning Council), Chinese for Affirmative Action (CAA), and the Asian American Studies Department (AAS) at the San Francisco State University, under the leadership of Manjusha P. Kulkarni, Cynthia Choi, and Russell Jeung.
 The consortium began its action in January 2020 as a response to the impact of the COVID-19 pandemic on Asian Americans, specifically news accounts of incidents of racially motivated violence.
 The group takes a grassroots approach to gathering data and providing these data to the general public and other advocacy groups.

 The group began its focus on incidents occurring in California.
 Their researchers initially analyzed data from the end of January 2020 though the end of February 2020 from news sources reporting on xenophobia and COVID-19.
 The group then approached the governor of California and the state's Attorney General's Office requesting that state agencies respond to the increasing threat of discrimination.
 Although the governor and others in government decried the racism, they did not form a reporting center.
 Stop AAPI Hate subsequently formed a non-governmental community-based reporting system called the Stop AAPI Hate Reporting Center.

 The group operates a website which allows users to report an incident.
 The website also is a clearinghouse for reports and press releases with data generated from the reporting.

+On May 28, 2026, the group announced the launch of Stop AAPI Hate Action a 501(c)(4) organization dedicated to strengthening long-term AAPI political power and civic engagement, alongside the existing Stop AAPI Hate 501(c)(3) organization.